ARYAN-SIDH/ARYAN-SIDH/README.md

 # Aryan Siddhabathula's Data Science Portfolio
 👋 Hi, I'm Aryan, a passionate Data Science graduate student at Rutgers University.
-I specialize in machine learning, data analytics, and optimization techniques.
+I specialize in machine learning, data analytics, data engineering and optimization techniques.
 Explore my projects and experiences to see how I leverage data for impactful solutions.

 ## Education
 - **Rutgers University - United States of America**